ArushJain-697/Pydoku/README.md

-###Pydoku
+# Pydoku

 A CLI-based Sudoku game written in Python.
-It uses the tabulate module to print a neat and readable Sudoku grid on the terminal.
+It uses the tabulate module to print a clean and readable Sudoku grid on the terminal.

-##Project Description
+## Project Description

 Pydoku is a command-line Sudoku game where the player chooses a difficulty level and solves the puzzle directly in the terminal.
-The project focuses on clean output formatting, simple logic, and an easy way for the player to enter moves.

-##How the Game Works
-Choosing a Difficulty

-When the program starts, it asks the player to pick a difficulty level:

-Easy

-Medium

-Hard

-The difficulty decides how many numbers are removed from the board.

-##Making Moves

-After the grid is shown, the player enters:

-Row number

-Column number

-Value to place

-The board updates after every valid move.

-##How We Generate the Sudoku Grid
-#Step 1: Create a Full Solution

-We first generate a complete 9×9 Sudoku solution.

-#Step 2: Remove Numbers Based on Difficulty

-Easy: fewer numbers removed

-Medium: moderate amount removed

-Hard: many numbers removed

-Only these visible numbers are shown to the player.

-#Step 3: Display With Tabulate

-We use the tabulate module to print the Sudoku grid with clear lines and spacing.

-Features

-##CLI interface

-Three difficulty levels

-Nicely formatted board using tabulate

-Input validation

-Random puzzle generation

-##What We Learned

-During the project we learned:

-Working with nested lists

-Creating and modifying a Sudoku board

-Using tabulate for cleaner output

-Handling and validating user input

-Structuring functions and game loops

-Writing clearer Python code
+The project focuses on clean output formatting, simple puzzle logic, and an easy way for the player to enter moves.

+## How the Game Works

+### Choosing a Difficulty
+When the program starts, it asks the player to select a difficulty level:

+- Easy
+- Medium
+- Hard

+The difficulty level determines how many numbers are removed from the complete Sudoku grid.

+### Making Moves
+After the grid is displayed, the player enters:

+- Row
+- Column
+- Value

+The board updates after each valid move.

+## How We Generate the Sudoku Grid

+### Step 1: Create a Full Solution
+A complete 9×9 Sudoku solution is generated.

+### Step 2: Remove Numbers Based on Difficulty
+- Easy: fewer cells removed
+- Medium: a moderate number removed
+- Hard: many cells removed

+These visible numbers form the puzzle given to the player.

+### Step 3: Display With Tabulate
+The tabulate module is used to show the grid with neat lines and spacing.

+## Features

+- Command-line interface
+- Three difficulty levels
+- Cleanly formatted board using tabulate
+- Input validation
+- Random Sudoku puzzle generation

+## What We Learned

+While working on this project, we learned:

+- How to work with nested lists
+- How to generate and modify a Sudoku grid
+- How to use tabulate for table formatting
+- How to handle and validate user input
+- How to structure functions and loops
+- How to write cleaner Python code

+## How to Run the Game

+Install tabulate: pip install tabulate
+Run the file in your terminal: python Pydoku.py (make sure all the files are present where you need to